OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-ldap.md

     ![](images/users-auth-ldap-ad.png)

-1. Optionally, in the **Default Domain** field, enter the domain where end-users are going to be authenticated.
+1. Optionally, in the **Default Domain** field, enter the domain where end users are going to be authenticated.

 1. Test your configurations by entering your credentials in the respective fields for testing: